zsquareplusc/python-embedded-launcher/examples/demo_ext_wheels/README.rst

 ============================================

 Wheels are copied as-is.
-While not officially supported by the wheel standard, is the advantage of this setup, that the wheels can easily be changed, e.g. updated with newer or custom verions.
+While not officially supported by the wheel standard, the advantage of this setup is, that the wheels can easily be changed, e.g. updated with newer or custom versions.

-This is an exmaple with depenencies.
+This is an example with dependencies.

 - dependencies are cached locally as wheels (``pip wheel -r requirements.txt``)
 - the launcher is customized